 ARC’s regional manager, Don Law, produced 843 recordings at 508 Park between 1935 and 1939.
 The recording equipment was not permanent but moved around the country.
 These sessions were known as “field recordings.”
 The recording engineers came to 508 Park five times, staying from three to four weeks and then packing up the equipment to move to the next location.

 The history contained in this building is unique and a significant puzzle piece in the story of American music.
-There is already some degree of world-wide recognition of the history that was made at 508 Park in the Brunswick Records warehouse on the third floor.
+There is world-wide recognition of the history that was made at 508 Park in the Brunswick Records warehouse on the third floor.

 Construction on the 508 Park building starts.

 The 508 Park Building is completed and opens as the Warner Brothers Building at a cost of $125,000.

 Warner Brothers purchases the record division assets of The Brunswick-Balke-Collender Company which includes the Brunswick and Vocalion record labels and the manufacture of phonographs.
 The local office at 811 Elm Street moves to the third floor of 508 Park.